kcotrinam/Kika-store_capstone/README.md

 # Kika store capstone

-> A responsive page that displays perfectly on all screen sizes.
+> This is the last HTML and CSS project from Microverse program, It's a mock-up of a ZATTIX web designed by Mohammed Awad on Behance, it's built on HTML and CSS3 languages using Sass.

 ![screenshot](./assets/img/screenshot.png)

-## Built With
+## :hammer: Built with:

+- HTML5.
+- UX.
+- CSS3.
+- Flexbox, Css grid.
+- SCSS preprocessor
-- HTML5
+- Lighthouse and StyleLinters.
-- CSS3
+- W3 HTML Validator
--SCSS

 ## Video Demo

 [Video Demo Link](https://www.loom.com/share/78237226bba145d882443d9fca133f07)

-## Live Demo
+## :red_circle: Live Demo:

 [Live Demo Link](https://kcotrinam92.github.io/store_capstone/)

+## :construction_worker: Getting Started

+To get a local copy up and running follow these simple steps:

+- Go to the main page.
+- Press the "Code" button and get the repo link.
+- Clone it using git command "git clone &lt;link>".

-## Author
+## :bust_in_silhouette: Author

 👤 **Kevin Cotrina**